 In recent years, Till Fellner has devoted himself intensely to two milestones of the piano repertoire: Bach’s Well-Tempered Clavier and Beethoven’s 32 piano sonatas.
 He played a seven-part cycle with all Beethoven sonatas in New York, Washington, Tokyo, London, Paris and Vienna.
 Till Fellner has premiered works by Kit Armstrong, Harrison Birtwistle, Thomas Larcher, Alexander Stankovski and Hans Zender.

 The ECM label has released the First Book of the Well-Tempered Clavier and the Two & Three-Part Inventions of J. S. Bach, Beethoven’s Piano Concertos Nos.
 4 & 5 with the Montreal Symphony Orchestra and Kent Nagano as well as chamber music by Harrison Birtwistle.
-In Fall 2016, a recording of the Brahms Piano Quintet with the Belcea Quartet for Alpha Classics was released, which won the Diapason d’Or de l’Annee.
-In Fall 2018, ECM released Till Fellner In Concert, a recording of live performances.
+A recording of the Brahms Piano Quintet with the Belcea Quartet for Alpha Classics has won the Diapason d’Or.
+Most recently, ECM released Till Fellner In Concert, a recording of live performances.

 Till Fellner studied piano in his hometown Vienna with Helene Sedo-Stadler.
 Further studies with Alfred Brendel, Meira Farkas, Oleg Maisenberg and Claus-Christian Schuster followed.

-Till Fellner teaches at the Zurich University of the Arts and University of Music and Performing Arts Graz.
+Till Fellner teaches at the Zurich University of the Arts and the Graz University of Music and Performing Arts as well as at the Festival Virtuoso & Belcanto in Lucca (Italy).

 In 2019, he was the president of the jury of the 62nd Busoni International Piano Competition in Bozen.